What is orthodontics?

 The complexity of your problem will determine which orthodontic approach to use.

-Orthodontics treatments at the Addis Ababa Dental Clinic
+Orthodontics treatments at our dental clinic in Addis Ababa

 The orthodontic appliances we provide at our dental clinic in addis ababa include: